seanblonien/deep-enum-core/README.md

 </details>

-**Explanation:** This simply creates an object where the primitive "leaf" properties are assigned their path.
-And with each leaf property assigned their path, the object can be used as a type-safe index to any object with the same interface (including itself).
+**Explanation:** This creates an object where the primitive "leaf" properties are assigned their path.
+And with each leaf property assigned their path (which is gauranteed to be internally unique), the object can be used as a type-safe index to any object with the same interface (including itself).
 So, this allows us to use the enum for what enums are used for -- indexing into an object for typesafety.
 (See [`createDeepEnumInterface` API](#createdeepenuminterfaceobj-postfixidentifier) for more about its limitations.)

 #### **Deep-Enum Interface as an Accessor**

 A deep-enum interface provides you with a type-safe index to any object with the same interface.
-This means we can use it to access (get/set or read/write) deeply nested properties of objects using the enum as the interface (abstract from the object that is being changed).
+This means we can use it to access (get/set, read/write) deeply nested properties of objects using the enum as the interface, abstract from the object that is being changed.
 All you need is the deep-enum interface to specify which property/path you want to update on a given object of that same interface.

 <details>
   <summary><i>deep-enum interface (accessor) usage</i></summary>